NITIN0601/Gesture_Motion/README.md

 # 3DHandPoseSelection
 Hand Gesture to speak

-The Application is to target users without typing the data and usage of camera to do motions and the users might recieve the voice to communicate.
+The proposed application is designed to cater to users who prefer a non-typing method of communication.
+By leveraging advanced hand gesture recognition technology, the application's camera captures and analyzes the user's gestures, enabling the system to display relevant text on the interface.
+Users can effortlessly select the desired text, which is subsequently converted into speech using cutting-edge voice synthesis techniques.